 Name's the Same: A variant; Weisman has admitted that part of the reason Silvermane and Silver Sable are related here is because they both have "Silver" in their names.

 Ricochet takes the name of another unrelated Marvel character for his superpowered identity.

 The Other Darrin - After the first episode, Keith David is replaced with Kevin Michael Richardson in the role of Tombstone.
 In the Enforcers' debut, Clancy Brown did Ox's grunts, but when the Enforcers returned in season 2 and Ox actually speaks, he was voiced by Danny Trejo.

-Screwed by the Lawyers: Unlike most cases of the trope, there was no malice behind the cancellation of the show, just poorly timed legalities.
-After Disney's purchase of Marvel, Sony gave up the broadcasting rights of airing Spider-Man TV shows during negotiations to keep their film rights (Which are obviously far more lucrative.
+Screwed by the Lawyers: Unlike most cases of the trope, there was no malice behind the cancellation of the show, but victim of poor timing.
+After Disney's purchase of Marvel, Sony gave up the broadcasting rights of airing Spider-Man TV shows during negotiations to keep their film rights note Which are obviously far more lucrative.
 Rather than drafting up a new contract to continue the production of Spectacular Spider-Man, Marvel and Disney decided to just go forward with a new show instead.

 Short Run in Peru - Canada aired the entire second season before the US even started on it.
 And then Disney put it on hiatus midway through…